projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

-While the identification of workloads to be preempted is decided by customizable scheduling policies, once a candidate for preemption is identified, the i915 scheduler simply submits a preemption request to the GuC high-priority queue.
+While the identification of workloads to be preempted is decided by customizable scheduling policies, once a candidate for preemption is identified, the i915 scheduler simply submits a preemption request to the :term:`GuC` high-priority queue.
 Based on the HW's ability to preempt (on an Apollo Lake SoC, 3D workload is preemptible on a 3D primitive level with some exceptions), the currently executing workload is saved and preempted.
-The GuC informs the driver using an interrupt of a preemption event occurring.
-After handling the interrupt, the driver submits the high-priority workload through the normal priority GuC queue.
-As such, the normal priority GuC queue is used for actual execbuf submission most of the time with the high-priority GuC queue only being used for the preemption of lower-priority workload.
+The :term:`GuC` informs the driver using an interrupt of a preemption event occurring.
+After handling the interrupt, the driver submits the high-priority workload through the normal priority :term:`GuC` queue.
+As such, the normal priority :term:`GuC` queue is used for actual execbuf submission most of the time with the high-priority :term:`GuC` queue only being used for the preemption of lower-priority workload.

 Scheduling policies are customizable and left to customers to change if